halitbarut/bootcamp-group-128/README.md

 <details>
   <summary><h1>Sprint 3</h1></summary>

-## Sprint 3: AI (Gemini) Integration with Smart Question Features

-### Sprint Notes

-The focus of this sprint was to add smart features to the application by integrating the Google Gemini API.
-The goal was to allow users to generate new, similar questions from an existing one and to get detailed explanations for a question's solution.

-  - **Completed Work:**
-      - **Backend:**
-          - The `google-generativeai` library was added to the project (`requirements.txt`).
-          - [cite\_start]Settings like the Gemini API key and model name were added to the `config.py` file[cite: 1].
-          - The Gemini client was initialized globally in `main.py`.
-          - Pydantic schemas were created for AI requests and responses (`schemas.py`).
-          - An endpoint was developed to generate a new test question (with options and the correct answer) inspired by an existing question.
-          - An endpoint was developed that takes a question, its options, and the correct answer, and explains why that answer is correct.
-      - **Frontend:**
-          - A "Generate Similar Question" button was added to the exam view page.
-          - An "Explain Answer" button was added for users to see after solving a question or while viewing it.
-          - Modals or pop-up windows were designed to display the responses (new question or explanation) from the AI.

-### Estimated & Completed Story Points

-  - **Estimated Points:** 13 Story Points
-  - **Completed Points:** 13 Story Points

-### Estimation Logic

-  - **Gemini API Integration and Configuration (5 Points):** Rated as medium-to-high complexity as it involved a new external service integration and required good prompt engineering to get accurate results.
-  - **Generate New Question Endpoint (4 Points):** Considered medium complexity because it included steps like sending the correct prompt to the Gemini API and parsing the response to fit the data model.
-  - **Explain Answer Endpoint (2 Points):** Scored lower as it required a simpler prompt compared to question generation.
-  - **Frontend Integration (2 Points):** Involved managing two new buttons and the API requests they trigger.

-### Daily Scrum Notes (Example)

-  - **Day 1:** Research began on the most effective prompt structures for the Gemini API.
-The focus was on "How can we get a test question in JSON format, complete with options and a correct answer?"
-  - **Day 2:** The first prototype endpoints were completed.
-The consistency of the responses was tested.
-It was observed that the format was sometimes inconsistent, and improvements were made to the prompts.
-  - **Day 4:** The backend endpoints were stabilized.
-The frontend team confirmed they could successfully retrieve data using these endpoints and started working on the UI.
-  - **Day 6:** The modal windows and buttons on the frontend were completed.
-End-to-end tests were performed.
-It was decided that the AI feature was ready for release.

-### Sprint Board Updates Screenshot

-*(You can add a screenshot of your project management tool (Jira, Trello, GitHub Projects, etc.) at the end of the sprint here.)*

-### Sprint Review

-At the end-of-sprint review meeting, the following features were presented with a live demo:

-  - The "Generate Similar Question" button was clicked on an existing exam question, and it was shown that Gemini instantly generated a new question, options, and a correct answer.
-  - For a different question, the "Explain Answer" button was pressed, and the detailed, clear explanation provided by the AI was read to the stakeholders.
-  - It was emphasized how this feature would help students understand topics more deeply instead of just memorizing.
-Stakeholders agreed that this feature was a significant innovation that would set the project apart from its competitors.

-### Sprint Retrospective

-  - **What Went Well?**
-      - The team quickly adapted to a new technology, Generative AI, and successfully integrated it into the product.
-      - The experiments with prompt engineering were very effective in achieving the desired results.
-      - The sprint goal was very clear and focused, which allowed the team to progress toward the goal without distractions.
-  - **What Could Be Improved?**
-      - The response times of the external API could be variable.
-A better "loading" indicator could have been implemented on the frontend for these waiting times.
-      - The costs and usage limits of the Gemini API could have been investigated in more detail at the beginning of the sprint.
-  - **Action Items:**
-      - A standard "loading state" management mechanism will be established on the frontend for all external API calls.
-      - API usage will be logged for cost tracking and reported at regular intervals.
+## 🧠 Sprint 3: AI (Gemini) Integration with Smart Question Features

+### 📝 Sprint Notes

+The focus of this sprint was to add **smart features** to the application by integrating the **Google Gemini API**.
+🎯 The goal was to allow users to generate new, similar questions from an existing one and to get detailed explanations for a question's solution.

+---

+### ✅ Completed Work

+- **🔧 Backend:**
+  - 📦 The `google-generativeai` library was added to the project (`requirements.txt`).
+  - ⚙️ Settings like the Gemini API key and model name were added to the `config.py` file.
+  - 🌐 The Gemini client was initialized globally in `main.py`.
+  - 📄 Pydantic schemas were created for AI requests and responses (`schemas.py`).
+  - 🧪 An endpoint was developed to generate a **new test question** (with options and the correct answer) inspired by an existing question.
+  - 💬 An endpoint was developed that takes a question, its options, and the correct answer, and **explains** why that answer is correct.

+- **🎨 Frontend:**
+  - ➕ A **"Generate Similar Question"** button was added to the exam view page.
+  - ❓ An **"Explain Answer"** button was added for users to see after solving a question or while viewing it.
+  - 🪟 Modals or pop-up windows were designed to **display AI responses** (new question or explanation).

+---

+### 📊 Estimated & Completed Story Points

+- **Estimated Points:** 🎯 13 Story Points
+- **Completed Points:** ✅ 13 Story Points

+---

+### 🧮 Estimation Logic

+- 🔌 **Gemini API Integration and Configuration (5 Points):**
+  Medium-to-high complexity due to external service setup and prompt engineering.

+- ❓ **Generate New Question Endpoint (4 Points):**
+  Medium complexity — prompt crafting and response parsing required.

+- 💡 **Explain Answer Endpoint (2 Points):**
+  Lower complexity — simpler prompt logic.

+- 🖥️ **Frontend Integration (2 Points):**
+  Button design and API connection; low technical complexity.

+---

+### 📅 Daily Scrum Notes (Example)

+- **Day 1:** 🔍 Researched prompt structures for Gemini API.
+Focus: structured JSON test question with options and answer.
+- **Day 2:** 🧪 Prototype endpoints created.
+Response consistency tested.
+Prompt tweaks made.
+- **Day 4:** 🛠️ Backend endpoints finalized.
+Frontend confirmed API communication works and began UI.
+- **Day 6:** 🖼️ Frontend modals and buttons finished.
+End-to-end testing successful.
+Feature marked **ready for release**. 🚀

+---

+### 📸 Sprint Board Updates Screenshot
+*(You can add a screenshot of your Jira / Trello / GitHub Projects board here.)*

+---

+### 🔍 Sprint Review

+👩‍💻 In the live demo:

+- The **"Generate Similar Question"** button was clicked ➡️ Gemini produced a brand new question with options and answer ✨.
+- The **"Explain Answer"** button was used ➡️ A clear explanation was shown, helping users understand **why** the correct answer was right.
+- 🧠 Stakeholders appreciated how this feature promotes **deep learning** instead of memorization and saw it as a **key innovation**.

+---

+### 🔄 Sprint Retrospective

+- ✅ **What Went Well?**
+  - 🚀 Quick adaptation to Generative AI and successful integration.
+  - 🎯 Prompt engineering experiments paid off.
+  - 🔍 A focused sprint goal kept the team on track.

+- ⚠️ **What Could Be Improved?**
+  - 🕒 External API response times varied — loading indicators were lacking.
+  - 💰 Gemini API cost planning could have been done earlier.

+- 📌 **Action Items:**
+  - ⏳ Implement standard **loading state** UI for all API calls.
+  - 📊 Log API usage to **track costs** and monitor limits regularly.